ooola/nginx-hello-world-module/README.md

 ## Installation

    1. First build and install Nginx as usual with `make` and `make install`.

-   2. Make sure the [Optimizely C SDK](https://github.com/optimizely/go-sdk-c-wrapper) is build and copied to this directory for whatever platform you are working on.
+   2. Make sure the [Optimizely C SDK](https://github.com/optimizely/go-sdk-c-wrapper) is built and the library (.so) is copied to this directory for whatever platform you are working on.

-   3. Adjust the path's in the `Makefile` to nginx source.
-Then do `make config build install restart` in this directory.
-See the `Makefile` for the supported targets.
+   3. Adjust the paths in the `Makefile` to Nginx source.
+Then do `make config build install` in this directory.
+See the `Makefile` for additional supported targets when the source code is updated.

    4. Configure the module.
 There's only one directive `hello_world` that is supported in the **location** context only.

-      When loading dynamically first add the following to the nginx config file.
+      When loading dynamically first add the following to the Nginx config file.

           load_module modules/nginx_hello_world_module.so